15 Top Hikes in Santo Antao, Cape Verde

 Little known but of great interest, crossing sometimes desert, sometimes volcanic craters and sometimes green streams, including high slopes.

-There are three possibilities for an overnight stay in Chã de Igreja, but the reservation should be made in advance.
+There are three options for overnight stays in Chã de Igreja, but reservations must be made in advance.

-The population is dedicated to cattle raising, dry farming, irrigation, producing cheese, brandy, horticultural produce and fruit.
+The population is dedicated to cattle raising, dry farming, irrigation, cheese production, brandy, horticultural produce, and fruit production.

-Until Matinho, the circuit is completely the same as the RG04.
-From there, there is a sign indicating the direction to take.
+The circuit is completely the same as the RG04 until Matinho.
+From there, a sign indicates the direction to take.

 The footpath between the slopes to Caibros is a bit difficult, so this circuit is recommended for more experienced hikers.
 From Caibros, the circuit can be done on foot or by car.